Turbulence in Magnetised Neutron Stars: Results

 For the longer simulations, at late times we see that the net helicity appears to converge to zero.
 Since this configuration is nonrotating, with no initial toroidal field, there should be no preferred global orientation for the helicity to develop with.
 Hence we might expect that, integrated over the whole volume, the helicity should average to zero.
 It has further been noted by \cite{Braithwaite:2005md} that it may be possible to evolve to a non-trivial equilibrium configuration, the helicity of which exactly cancels to zero when integrated over the star.
 In \cite{Braithwaite:2005xi} a twisted-torus configuration was found as the equilibrium end state of the evolution of random initial magnetic field data, however for this end state to be reached the initial data must have finite helicity.
 The fact that our configurations do not appear to reach this end state (c.f.
 Fig. \ref{fig:stream_c}) is explained by a net helicity that appears to vanish at late times.

-To further investigate the helicity development, we demonstrate also the absolute helicity, \bea H_{\mathrm{abs}} = \int_V |A\cdot B| dV, \eea in Fig. \ref{fig:tothelicity} (lower panel).
+To further investigate the helicity development, we demonstrate also the absolute helicity, \bea H_{\mathrm{abs}} = \int_V |A\cdot B| dV, \eea in Fig. \ref{fig:tothelicity} (middle panel).
 Note that we do not expect to see conservation of this absolute helicity, but we include it to demonstrate the effect of orientation cancellation in the net helicity described above.
 The largest absolute helicity is generated for the highest resolutions once the turbulent cascade has developed.
 These simulations resolve the cascade best, and so capture the most helicity generation at the smallest scales.
 At late times we do not see the absolute helicity decay to zero, showing that the dissipation of helicity is due to the global cancellation of helicity orientation.
 At higher resolutions the absolute helicity appears to converge to larger non-zero values, as the cascade forms.
+This quantity provides a heuristic argument for the orientation of the helicity in the star.
+Below we explore further the cancellation of the helicity orientation with a more precise quantity, the Hosking invariant.